 Lentils are a healthy superfood that comes with an extremely impressive profile of nutrients.
 Lentil when blended with another plant-based protein makes a complete source of protein that can be used as a healthy alternative for meat and animal foods.
 Lentil offers lots of dietary fibre and complex carbs, while it is low in calories and fat and high in protein providing 9 grams of protein per half-cup cooked serving.
 Aside from these, it also contains a good amount of calcium, phosphorus, iron, and B complex vitamins making it an essential staple food across the globe.

 There are several different varieties of lentils such as brown, green, yellow, and red that deliver indispensable health benefits.
 Well, as healthy as they are, lentils are also known to cause some tummy issues like bloating and flatulence to be more specific.
 The presence of anti-nutrient compounds in lentils is the culprit behind gas or flatulence.
-The good news is that anti-nutrient in lentils can be easily deactivated by soaking them in water.
-Read this article to know about the many benefits of soaking lentils.
+The good news is that anti-nutrients in lentils can be easily deactivated by soaking them in water.
+Read this article to learn about the many benefits of soaking lentils.

 Also Read: Digestive Disorders: 7 Ways To Improve Gut Health